Nahariya: British Mandate of Palestine

-In 1934, work began to found Nahariya as an agricultural village by a company limited by shares and headed by the agronomist Dr. Selig Eugen Soskin (1873–1959), the civil engineer Joseph Loewy (1885–1949), the financial expert Heinrich Cohn (1895–1976) and the engineer Simon Reich (1883–1941).
+In 1934, work began to found Nahariya as an agricultural village by a company limited by shares and headed by the agronomist Selig Eugen Soskin (1873–1959), the civil engineer Joseph Loewy (1885–1949), the financial expert Heinrich Cohn (1895–1976) and the engineer Simon Reich (1883–1941).
 The company acquired an area of land by purchase from the Arab landowner family Toueini.
 After ameliorisation and parcelling, the plots were offered to new German Jewish immigrants who had escaped from Nazi persecution.
 The first residents, two German immigrant couples, permanently settled in Nahariya on February 10, 1935, which is now considered the official founding date of Nahariya.
 During the same year each couple had one child, the first children born in Nahariya.
 By the end of 1935 approximately 40 pioneers had settled in Nahariya.
 Settlement continued in 1936 and four more children were born there that year.
 While the first settlers lived in huts, the settlement was rapidly developed as houses were built and trees and gardens planted.
 The residents also took to raising chickens.

 After an accumulation of economic and climatic problems the residents soon realized that agriculture was impractical and chose to focus on tourism and the food industry.
 Nahariya was turned into a European-style resort town, taking advantage of the natural surroundings and beaches, and new inns were opened.
 Two prominent food manufacturers also set up shop: the Strauss company was founded as a commercial dairy by German immigrants in Nahariya, and the Soglowek family, which settled in Nahariya in 1937, opened a prominent butcher shop, and developed the "Nahariya sausage".
 During the British Mandate of Palestine, many British officers coming from Khartoum stopped in Nahariya.